-Meanwhile, polarization within neighbourhoods declined in many of the poorest neighbourhoods, particularly those located along what is often in Toronto called the "U" of poverty that includes the downtown and areas to the northeast and northwest, extending into Scarborough and northern Etobicoke (Rexdale) following the lines of railway tracks.
-These areas have filtered down and become less polarized as upper-middle income households have been replaced with lower and middle-income households.
+Meanwhile, polarization within neighbourhoods declined in many of the poorest neighbourhoods, particularly those located along what is often in Toronto called the "U" of poverty that includes the downtown and areas to the northeast and northwest, extending into Scarborough

 The spatial patterning of intraneighbourhood income inequality in Montréal reveals higher levels of inequality close to the centre of the city in 1990, particularly near the downtown and in neighbourhoods close to the Montréal subway routes, similar to the general pattern evident in Toronto (Figure 17).
 However, unlike the situation in Toronto, the suburbs of Montréal - both those on the Island of Montréal as well as those in Laval and on the north and south shores - reveal generally higher levels of income inequality.
 In relative terms, income inequality is distributed more evenly across Montréal's metropolitan landscape, leaving fewer census tracts with either very low or very high levels of inequality, at least in comparison with Toronto.
 In Montréal, higher levels of localized inequality are slightly more prevalent in neighbourhoods that have incomes below the average, rather than in wealthy neighbourhoods (such as those in the English-speaking west Island suburbs).